Highlights

 -

-Homes took longer to sell than last year, showing that buyers remained selective in the coastal and island market.
+Homes took longer to sell than last year, showing that buyers had time and negotiating room.

 -